 It also dropped a second and equally important anvil - that segregation can be overcome.
 While the robots are refused membership to the coalition, the astronaut assures the robots that if they work at it, they can fix their social problems.

 Master Race is about a German immigrant to America after World War II who is driven to near-madness because he believes he is being stalked by someone from the war.
 As the story unfolds, it is slowly revealed that the man was a commander at Bergen-Belsen, and the man following him is a Jew he had tortured who had vowed revenge.
 The story is shot through with accurate descriptions and depictions of what occurred in the Nazi concentration camps, and was one of the first pieces in American popular culture to address the Holocaust at all.
-The complete story is also available online.

 V for Vendetta, specifically the "Valerie" chapter, about a woman who had been a successful actress before the fascist regime slowly and cruelly destroyed her life, which ended in a concentration camp medical experiment, all because she was a lesbian.
 The narrative would not be half as effective if Moore had been subtle with it.